 In this case, the principle of separate contracts applies.
 In practice, this means that in a journey involving multiple rail companies, each rail company will only be liable for the part of the journey relating to them, whether you have one or more tickets.

-Example: If a travel dossier involves a Thalys ticket that connects Brussels to Paris and a connecting TGV® ticket for the journey between Paris and Bordeaux, this concerns 2 individual travel agreements.
+Example: If a travel dossier involves a Eurostar ticket from Brussels to Paris and a connecting TGV INOUI ticket for the journey between Paris and Bordeaux, this concerns 2 individual travel agreements.

 This rule also applies to Any Belgian Station tickets where a national train and a high-speed train are sold together.
 In this case, the internal journey on the Belgian network is totally separate from the international journey for the purpose of calculating the delay(s).